apache/sedona/docs/setup/compile.md

 ## Compile Scala / Java source code
-Sedona Scala/Java code is a project with four modules, core, sql, viz and python adapter.
+Sedona Scala/Java code is a project with multiple modules.
 Each module is a Scala/Java mixed project which is managed by Apache Maven 3.

 * Make sure your Linux/Mac machine has Java 1.8, Apache Maven 3.3.1+, and Python3.
 The compilation of Sedona is not tested on Windows machine.